uditalias/jminor/README.md

 <script src="https://unpkg.com/jminor/umd/jminor.min.js"></script>
 ```

-> You can use JMinor both in the Client and the Service (or any other ECMAScript runtime).
+> You can use JMinor both in the Client and the Server (or any other ECMAScript runtime).

 ## Usage